By Nichi Pandey By Nichi Pandey | March 25, 2022 | Lifestyle

-As the flowers begin to bloom, spend your days strolling through eight of Philly’s finest gardens.
+As the flowers begin to bloom, spend your days strolling through nine of Philly’s finest gardens.
 Shofuso Japanese House and Garden

 Bartram’s Garden

-Named after John Bartram, America’s first botanist, this garden focuses on cultivating native plants, celebrating its location on Lenape territory.
-Many of these plants, like American lotuses and wisteria, are available for purchase now at the Bartram Nursery.
+Named after John Bartram, America’s first botanist, this garden cultivates native plants, celebrating its location on Lenape territory.
+Many of these plants, like American lotuses and wisteria, are now available for purchase at the Bartram Nursery.
 A visit to this garden also means access to the Lower Schuylkill River, an excellent area for boating and fishing.
 Follow the river from the Fairmount Dam at the Art Museum all the way to the Delaware River confluence.
 5400 Lindbergh Blvd., 215.729.5281, bartramsgarden.org

 Bowman’s Hill Wildflower Preserve